 What companies should use AR in market research?

 “Any company that has a tangible product,” he said.
 “Anyone that wants to get a reaction to something.
 And not just showing them a diagram.
-Especially when it something new.”
+Especially when it is something new.”

-Many consumer products can certainly get an advantage in their market research using AR to show their product enhancement or idea to consumers in their environment.
+Many consumer products can undoubtedly get an advantage in their market research using AR to show their product enhancement or idea to consumers in their environment.
 Then get their feedback right there through a quick video response.

 What’s the future of AR in market research?

 AR certainly has been around for a few years and has evolved.
 Jude said on “Reel Talk: The Customer Insights Show” that he sees potential for future use for market researchers, but he warns: “I’ve seen a lot of things come and go.
-Some things stick and some don’t.
+Some things stick, and some don’t.
 But I think AR has potential.”

 AR is less cumbersome than VR

-Instead of building a hotel or part of a hotel, you could build out a model room and create it in virtual reality.
+Instead of building a hotel or part of a hotel, you could build a model room and create it in virtual reality.

-“In that instance you needed very cumbersome equipment,” Jude said.
+“In that instance, you needed very cumbersome equipment,” Jude said.
 “What we found was that it was hard to find somebody to spend money on something that wasn’t proven.
-It took a lot of time, money and wasn’t very practical.”
+It took a lot of time money and wasn’t very practical.”